by Jason Wasserman MD PhD FRCPC and Sarah Strickland MD FRCPC

 Pathologists often use the term “negative” to describe a lymph node that does not contain any cancer cells.
 For example, a lymph node that does not contain cancer cells may be called “negative for malignancy” or “negative for metastatic carcinoma”.

 Pathologists use the term ‘isolated tumour cells’ to describe a group of tumour cells that measures 0.2 mm or less and is found in a lymph node.
-Lymph nodes with only isolated tumour cells (ITCs) are not counted as being ‘positive’ for the purpose of the pathologic nodal stage (pN).
+Lymph nodes with only isolated tumour cells (ITCs) are not counted as being ‘positive’ for the pathologic nodal stage (pN).

 A ‘micrometastasis’ is a group of tumour cells that measures from 0.2 mm to 2 mm and is found in a lymph node.
 If only micrometastases are found in all the lymph nodes examined, the pathologic nodal stage is pN1mi.